-Social distancing and visitor restrictions during the COVID pandemic place substantial strain on clinicians and families caring for people who are ill and dying in a hospital or long-term care setting.
+Social distancing and visitor restrictions during the COVID pandemic place substantial strain on clinicians and families caring for people who are ill and dying.
 These experiences can be isolating and distressing for clinicians and families who are grieving.

 Research Methods: If you choose to participate in this study you would complete a brief telephone interview consisting of 18 short questions, schedule and complete a recorded TeleVideo Story Listening visit, and complete a brief telephone interview in two weeks consisting of 15 short questions